1. Definitions and Interpretations

 3.3.
 Unless stated otherwise in the Rules of Entry, an Entrant can submit Multiple Entries in the same Category only if the Entry is for a different product or service.
 The Entrant must pay an Entry Fee for each Entry.

 3.4.
-While submitting an Entry, Entrants should supply the Organizer with updated and reachable contact details.
-Any changes to contact details supplied should be emailed directly to the Organizer.
+While submitting an Entry, Entrants should provide the Organizer with updated and reachable contact details.
+Any changes to contact details provided should be emailed directly to the Organizer at [email protected]

 3.5.
 Each Entry must satisfy all requirements set forth in the Rules.